5 Definitions of qualifiers

 Reductaquic (ra)

-(from Latin reductus, drawn back, and aqua, water): having above a cryic horizon a layer, ≥ 25 cm thick and starting ≤ 75 cm from the soil surface, that is saturated with water during the thawing period and that has at some time of the year reducing conditions (in Cryosols only) (2).
+(from Latin reductus, drawn back, and aqua, water): having above a cryic horizon a layer, ≥ 25 cm thick and starting ≤ 75 cm from the soil surface, that is saturated with water during the thawing period and that has for some time during the year reducing conditions (in Cryosols only) (2).

 Reductic (rd)